Tabor-Research-Group/hpclib/README.md

 To configure that, one will either need to load a module that supplies conda in `~/.bashrc` or install something like `miniconda` in one's scratch directory

+** NGL **: this, like Jupyter, requires a package to be installed in the base conda environment, although this time it's `mdsrv` from the people who make ngl